 - Bake for 8-10 minutes or until the edges appear set.
 The cookies will seem very soft in the centers.
 Make sure you rotate the baking sheet halfway through bake time.
-Allow to cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely before dipping in chocolate.
+Cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely before dipping in chocolate.

-Make ahead tip: Cookies freeze well up to 3 months.
+- Make Ahead & Freezing Instructions: Cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator if desired.
 You can chill the cookie dough for up to 2 days (step 3).
 You can also freeze the cookie dough before rolling for up to 3 months.
 Then allow to thaw overnight in the refrigerator.
 Then allow to come to room temperature for about 1 hour.
 Then roll and continue with the recipe as directed.

-- Avoid using mint extract; I find it more resembles the taste of spearmint toothpaste than anything else.
+- Peppermint Extract: Avoid using mint extract; I find it more resembles the taste of spearmint toothpaste than anything else.
 Peppermint extract has that wonderful cool mint flavor which pairs wonderfully with chocolate.

-I’ve been getting questions about using this recipe as a slice ‘n’ bake cookie to avoid rolling out the dough.
+- Slice ‘n’ Bake Option: I’ve been getting questions about using this recipe as a slice ‘n’ bake cookie to avoid rolling out the dough.
 This is doable, just keep in mind the dough is a little sticky.
-Roll into two 2-3 inch diameter logs, then chill for at least 1 hour as directed above.
+Roll the cookie dough into two 2-3 inch diameter logs, then chill for at least 1 hour as directed above.
 Slice each into 16-18 cookies, then continue with step 5.